 Determining needs of communities requires both a scientific and thoughtful approach.
 It would be negligent for the authors to present data describing conditions for communities or the state without also offering insight about contextual values inherent within those communities or the state.
 For, although communities can be described with numbers and percentages, they also contain residents with a fluid set of collective experiences, lifestyles, histories, traditions, and expectations.
 While Texas is a cultural, geographical, and social experience of diversity for many residents; the state is also culturally similar across its many community types (i.e., rural, suburban, city, and region).
-There are ubiquitous hallmarks within Texas many inhabitants see as familiar sentries in the farming and ranching communities of rural west Texas, the suburbs of Dallas/Fort Worth, the inner-city of Houston, or the Rio Grande Valley.
-While each of these communities is wonderfully unique in composition, most of them are united by a cultural pride, a commercialized branding rooted in folklore; the residents of Texas are part of a rugged and hard-working tapestry.
-The five point star, Austin stone, and Dairy Queen are but a handful of iconic imagery likely to be experienced by residents in the communities found across the extensive landscape of Texas.
+There are ubiquitous hallmarks within Texas many inhabitants see as familiar sentries in the farming and ranching communities of rural west Texas, the suburbs of Dallas/Fort Worth, the inner-city of Houston, or the Rio Grande Valley, thus making the residents of Texas part of a rugged and hard-working tapestry.
+The five point star, Austin stone, Longhorn cows, and Dairy Queen are but a handful of iconic imagery likely to be experienced by residents in the communities found across the extensive landscape of Texas.

 Given the various distinctions between community types, it would be easy to see how trends may present differently amongst the regions of Texas.
 For example, some stakeholders might assume border regions are plagued more by drug cartels.
-However, it should be noted that the activity of these cartels plagues many of the more interior regions as well.
+However, it should be noted that the activity of these cartels plague many of the more interior regions as well.
 These regions are integral to the supply and trade routes of these powerful cartels (see Texas DPS Threat Overview, 2013).
 Some stakeholders might also assume suburban and inner-city community types with more treatment centers for substance abuse have higher drug use rates, based on the likelihood of individuals to remain in a given community after concluding treatment and the high recidivism rate of addiction.
 Again, these would be assumptions, the nature of which may be verified or refuted through empirical investigation.
 Hence, a needs assessment would be an appropriate place to start.
 It is not the aim of this document, however, to imply causality between substance and prevalence rates and the contextual values in community types.
 Broader implications of meaning or etiology with relation to data are not addressed in this assessment.